AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Groups/agora_chat_group_ios.md

 1. Call `getJoinedGroupsFromServerWithPage` to retrieve the list of the groups that the user is already in from the server.
 This prevents repetitive join requests.
 2. Call `getJoinedGroups` to retrieve the list of the groups that the user is already in from the local database.
 3. Call `getPublicGroupsFromServerWithCursor` to retrieve the list of public groups by page.
 Users can obtain the ID of the group that they want to join.
-4. Call `joinPublicGroup` to send a join request to the chat group:
+4. Call `requestToJoinPublicGroup` to send a join request to the chat group:
     - If the type of the chat group is set to `AgoraChatGroupStylePublicOpenJoin`, the request from the user is accepted automatically and the chat group members receive the `userDidJoinGroup` callback.
     - If the type of the chat group is set to `AgoraChatGroupStylePublicJoinNeedApproval`, the chat group owner and chat group admins receive the `joinGroupRequestDidReceive` callback and determine whether to accept the request from the user.
 Once the join request is approved, the user receives the `joinGroupRequestDidApprove` callback.
 Otherwise, the user receives the `joinGroupRequestDidDecline` callback.